 Dishwashing used to be one of the most annoying tasks ever.
 Fortunately, we now have appliances like the GE dishwasher to make life easier.

-Many questions and confusion surround this code, its meaning, causes, and how to fix it.
+Many questions and confusion surround this code, its meaning, its causes, and how to fix it.
 This article explains all these in detail.

 What Does The GE Dishwasher FTD Code Mean?

 The GE dishwasher FTD code stands for “Failure to Drain.”
 This means your dishwasher cannot carry out one of its core functions: drainage of wastewater.

 So, if you’re trying to use your washer and it keeps showing you that code, there’s no need to panic.
 Instead, the washer merely warns you of a fault that can be solved with an easy fix.

 Another sign that your washer is experiencing a draining system is when you open your appliance and see a stinky and stale water puddle inside.

 Draining issues don’t happen overnight.
 Instead, they’re usually caused by an accumulation of several problems that might’ve occurred during previous wash cycles.

 An example of these issues is a clog in your dishwasher.
 Besides this, many other causes of a GE dishwasher FTD code exist.